 If you’re thinking about adding a brawny Bully to your family, we applaud you for your excellent choice!
-However, you may be wondering what kind of English Bulldog colors or coat patterns there are to pick.
+However, you may be wondering what kind of English Bulldog colors or coat patterns there are to pick from.
 Don’t fret!
 We’ve got you covered.

 What follows are the top 10 English Bulldog color choices to select from.
 We’ve also included some of the rarer color options for your convenience.